 …Including an astounding savings on hair product.

-That’s the other thing.
-All of it happens automatically, with zero effort on your part.
 All you’ll see is an email with a successful claim, and then a few days later, a credit on your card account.

 The service considers price drops, coupons, and sales AKA you should sign-up before the holiday season.

 So while there’s no workaround for the email scouring thing, I’ve never had any type of security issue with my email.